Take the Trail

 The Stone pine (Pinus pinea), like the Aleppo Pine, originates in the Mediterranean region.
 It has an unusual canopy shape.
 With time, it forms a flat topped tree with a shady canopy, like an umbrella.
 It is one of the pines that is harvested for its edible pine nuts.
 There are several Stone pines in various locations of the Adelaide Park Lands – but far fewer of them than the more common Aleppo Pines.

-The second Stone pine tree in Park 8.
+A former second Stone pine tree in Park 8.
+It was removed in 2024.

 Before you head further into the olive groves of Park 8, this is an opportunity to go back in time to learn about not just the olive plantation, but the emergence of an olive oil industry in Adelaide.